creesch/discordIRCd/README.md

 \#discordirc on irc.snoonet.org.

 # discordIRCd
-Allows you to connect to discord with your irc client.
+discordIRCd is a node.js application that allows you to connect to discord with your irc client.

 ![I really like the way I have it set up!](https://imgs.xkcd.com/comics/team_chat.png)
 https://xkcd.com/1782/